 Fast-fashion retailer H&M, is a company utilizing demand forecasting to manage store inventories.
 The software analyzes customer receipts to determine the stock levels of products.
 This allows the stores to determine which products need greater promotion and which products need to have their stocks replenished.
 Patterns can also be found during this process.
 For example, H&M might discover they sell the most leather jackets on the east coast and may adjust store inventory accordingly.

-Website User Experience Design
+Website User/Customer Experience Design